ArturMoczulski/orbital/README.md

 - Built-in scaffolding CLI (`yarn orb`)
 - Environment management with .env files
 - Preconfigured Jest (unit/integration/e2e) with `ts-jest`
+- Yarn 4.9.2 managed by Corepack for consistent package management

 ## Getting Started

+This project uses Yarn 4.9.2 managed by Corepack.
+Please see [YARN-SETUP.md](YARN-SETUP.md) for detailed setup instructions.

 Clone or fork the repository: